mohMujeeb/mohMujeeb/README.md

-## Hi there 👋
+## Mujeeb Ur Rehman
-I'm Mujeeb Ur Rehman, a passionate AI enthusiast and a dedicated contributor to the tech community.
+I'm *Mujeeb Ur Rehman*, a passionate AI enthusiast and a dedicated contributor to the tech community.
 With a solid foundation in computer science and a knack for developing innovative AI models, I have had the privilege of working on diverse projects that drive meaningful impact.

 ## Technical Expertise